kloverde/jquery-RestrictedTextField/README.md

 } );
 ```

-See `demo/demo.html` for complete examples.
+See `demo/demo.html` for detailed examples.

 # Desktop Browser Compatibility